krzysztof-tokarski/krzysztof-tokarski/README.md

 <h1 align="center">Hi 👋, I'm Krzysiek</h1>
 <h3 align="center">A frontend developer from Poland</h3>

-###⚠️ Please do not treat anything here as anything more than 💩practice projects💩, I shall no longer intend to reference these in any portfolio nor return to them for perfecting, only keeping them here as an artifact of my ongoing learning process.  "ruby-practice" repo is the closest to reflect how I write code at work.⚠️
+<h4 align="center">⚠️ Please do not treat anything here as anything more than 💩practice projects💩, I shall no longer intend to reference these in any portfolio nor return to them for perfecting, only keeping them here as an artifact of my ongoing learning process.  "ruby-practice" repo is the closest to reflect how I write code at work.⚠️</h4>

 - 🔭 I’m currently working on **being able to setup by own backend!**